csun-comp587-s20/assign1/README.md

 Clicking this button will display a URL, which will be something like `git@github.com:your_username/assign1.git`.
 Have this URL handy somewhere (or even better, copy it to the clipboard).

-On your local machine, go to a directory that makes sense to you for this assignment.
+On your local machine, go to a directory that makes sense to you for this assignment(for example in your Desktop or Documents).
-This will probably be a directory named `comp587`, or something like that.
+This will probably be a directory named `comp587`, or something like that in which you will be saving files for this, and future assingments.
 In that directory, issue the following command:

 ```console